Looking to hire a design freelancer? Considering working with a creative agency? You may wonder: “How long should a graphic design project take?” 🤔

 💡 Design Buffs Tip: Head over and follow the Design Buffs Pinterest board to get design ideas from various industries & verticals.

-At Design Buffs you have the option to communicate with your designer in real time.
-In fact, we use tools like Slack, Trello & Zoom to escape email madness.
+At Design Buffs, you have the option to communicate with your designer in real-time.

 Here’s what’s important:

 When you start working with a designer or agency for the first few weeks, you want to give timely feedback.
 This way, your designer learns fast, adjusts and delivers quicker in the future.
 Amazing, isn’t it?